 an interesting description of the Medical Device called T-NES®-HIT Tech.

-The active central portion of the patch contains a nanotechnological material (silver micronized with plasma vaporization) that is appropriately activated with a technology device, which uses optical radiation, magnetic fields, electric fields and acoustic waves specially sequenced.
-The patch transfers an Extremely Low Frequency (ELF) magneto-electric pulse by ion exchange.
+The active central portion of the device contains a nanotechnological material (silver micronized with plasma vaporization) that is appropriately activated with a technology device, which uses optical radiation, magnetic fields, electric fields and acoustic waves specially sequenced.
+The device transfers an Extremely Low Frequency (ELF) magneto-electric pulse by ion exchange.

 By sequencing a series, albeit limited, of combinations of frequency, time, field geometry and signal intensity, an electrical/ informational signal can be transferred to the reference target.
 The information must be sufficiently complex to activate simultaneously all the chemical cascades dedicated to the process to be obtained.